Poe Mamhe Thar

 Poe Mamhe Thar (ပိုးမမှီသာ; born 1 May 1997) is a Burmese actress, model and physician.
 She made her film debut in the 2021 film Padauk Musical, which earned her a nomination for the Myanmar Academy Award for Best Actress.

 Early life and education

 Poe Mamhe Thar was born 1 May 1997 in Yangon, Myanmar.
 She is also the elder sister to a 7-years younger sister.
 She attended Basic Primary School No. (3) Bahan from Kindergarten until Primary 4, moving onto Secondary School No. (2) Bahan from then on towards until she passed her matriculation exams.
 She is a physician by training, having attended University of Medicine 1, Yangon.
-She was picked the "Queen" (campus queen) as a freshman at the university.
+She was picked as the "Queen" (campus queen) as a freshman at the university.

 Amidst the COVID-19 pandemic in Myanmar, she, serving as a physician, gathered and effectively managed real-time information to ensure the public remained well-informed about the developments related to COVID-19.